Targeting neurodegeneration in MS progression

 Interestingly, researchers have found that levels of a protein in the brain called tau are significantly elevated in people with progressive MS. Tau is also implicated in other neurodegenerative diseases like Alzheimer’s disease.
 This suggests there may be a link between tau abnormalities and the nerve damage that occurs as MS worsens.

-These insights could pave the way for therapies that target tau or BIN1.
+These insights could pave the way for new therapies that target tau or BIN1.
 Such therapies could potentially slow down or even halt the neurodegeneration seen in secondary progressive MS.

 lead investigator